In this article you will learn:

 Answer: -all means that the server should discard all mails that do not match the rules.
 This is the strictest verification option.

 Question: Google documentation says ~all, you have -all.
-It does not matter?
+Does it matter?

 Answer: The stricter the authentication option (and -all is stricter than ~all), the less likely someone else will successfully impersonate you.
 The downside is that with the -all option, if you really do send an email from an unverified source for some reason, the recipient will discard it without further questions.
 With the ~all variant, there is still a chance that the message will get through.